Burn fat, lose weight and start seeing real results.Read article

 At 9:30 on the morning of his last Muscle & Fitness photo shoot Tim Kennedy walked into the gym wearing a suit.
 There weren’t any cameras out yet, and you could count the number of people he’d see before changing into his workout gear on one hand, but Kennedy dressed for business anyway.
 First impressions count, you see, and the chance to inspire the handful of people he’d be working with that day had not yet presented itself.
 That’s what Kennedy does.
 He inspires.

-We first profiled Kennedy—a Strikeforce and soon-to-be UFC-middleweight contender and bona fide war hero—in our August 2010 issue.
-A self-proclaimed “shithead” who went on to a decorated military career as a Green Beret sniper and Bronze Star recipient, Kennedy’s story is unique among pro athletes—especially since he’s still serving in the military as a combat marksmanship instructor for the Texas National Guard.
+We first profiled Kennedy—a former Strikeforce UFC-middleweight contender and bona fide war hero—in our August 2010 issue.
+A self-proclaimed “shithead” who went on to a decorated military career as a Green Beret sniper and Bronze Star recipient, Kennedy’s story is unique among pro athletes.
+For years after he left active duty, he still served in the military as a combat marksmanship instructor for the Texas National Guard.

 The past year has been a mixed bag for Kennedy.
 With two impressive first-round submission wins sandwiched between a controversial decision loss to Strikeforce middleweight champion Ronaldo “Jacare” Souza, he’s been fighting.
 But after working for only seven total rounds for more than 12 months, he’s hungry for more action, bigger fights, and better opportunities to spread his message that doing things the right way—with class—is the only way to operate.